-Check everything in the troubleshooting table before disassembling the sprayer.
+Check everything in the guide before disassembling the sprayer.

-TYPE OF PROBLEM WHAT TO CHECK If check is OK, go to next check WHAT TO DO When check is not OK, refer to this column Fluid pressure 1.
-Check pressure control knob setting.
+TYPE OF PROBLEM WHAT TO CHECK If check is OK, go to next check WHAT TO DO When check is not OK, refer to this column Fluid pressure Check pressure control knob setting.
 The pump won't develop much pressure if it is at minimum setting (fully counterclockwise).
 Slowly increase pressure setting to see if motor starts.
 Check for a clogged spray tip or fluid filter, if used.
 See page 8.
-2. If tip is still clogged, relieve pressure; re- fer to separate gun or tip instruction man- ual for tip cleaning.
+2. If tip is still clogged, relieve pressure; refer to separate gun or tip instruction manual for tip cleaning.
 Clean or replace filter element.
 See manual 308-249.
 Mechanical Check for frozen or hardened paint in pump (20).
 Using a screwdriver, carefully try to rotate fan at back of motor by hand.
 See page 17.
-1. Thaw.
+Thaw.
 Plug in sprayer and turn on.
 Slowly increase pressure setting to see if motor starts.
 If it doesn't, see NOTE, below.
 2. Check pump connecting rod pin (17).
 It must be completely pushed into connecting rod (15), and retaining spring (18) must be firmly in connecting rod groove.
-See Fig. 17, page 21.
-Push pin into place and secure with spring retainer.
-3. Check for motor damage.
+See Fig. 18, page 20 Push pin into place and secure with spring retainer.
+Check for motor damage.
 Remove drive hous- ing assembly (11).
-See page 27.
+See page 26.
 Try to rotate motor fan by hand.
-Replace motor (4) if fan won't turn.
-See page 25.
+3. Replace motor (4) if fan won't turn.
+See page 24.
 Electrical Check electrical supply with volt meter.
 Meter should read 105-125 VAC.
-1. Reset building circuit breaker; replace building fuse.
+Reset building circuit breaker; replace building fuse.
 Try another outlet.
 Check extension cord for visible damage.
 Use a volt meter or test lamp at extension cord out- let to check.
 2. Replace extension cord.
-3. Check sprayer power supply cord (50) for vis- ible damage such as broken insulation or wires.
-3. Replace power supply cord.
-See page 26.
-4. Check motor brushes for the following: 4.
+Check sprayer power supply cord (50) for vis- ible damage such as broken insulation or wires.
+Replace power supply cord.
+See page 25.
+Check motor brushes for the following: 4.
 Refer to page 19. a.
 Loose terminal screws. a.
 Tighten. b.
 Broken or misaligned brush springs.
 Replace broken spring and/or align spring with brush c.
 Brushes binding in holders. c.
 Clean brush holders.
 Remove carbon with small cleaning brush.
-Align brush leads with slot in brush holder to as- sure free vertical brush movement. d.
+Align brush leads with slot in brush holder to assure free vertical brush movement. d.
 Broken leads. d.
 Replace brushes e.
 Worn brushes. e.
-Replace brushes if less than 0.5 in.
+Replace brushes if less than long.
 NOTE: The brushes do not wear at same rate on both sides of motor.
-Check both brushes. long.
+Check both brushes.

 NOTE: Thaw sprayer if water or water-based paint has frozen in it, due to exposure to low temperatures, by placing in a warm area.
 Do not try to start sprayer until completely thawed or damage to motor and/or start board may occur.
-If paint hardened (dried) in sprayer, the pump packings (page 21) and/or pressure transducer (page 30) must be replaced.
+If paint hardened (dried) in sprayer, the pump packings (page 20) and/or pressure transducer (page 29) must be replaced.